At a glance

 - Embrace living next to the ocean and desert as you help protect critical coastal resources along the Gulf of California.

-- Participate in a range of conservation activities, including collecting scientific data during dives, planting mangroves, and monitoring marine animal populations through surveys.
+- Participate in a range of conservation activities, including collecting scientific data during dives and doing impact surveys to monitoring marine animal populations.

 - Work with and learn directly from expert conservationists to increase your knowledge and level of field experience.